FreeWaveTechnologies/ZumIQ/End_to_End_Demos/README.rst

 Channel 3 sends power to the yellow LED.
 Channel 5 reads the power level coming out of the potentiometer.

-.. note:: (optional) Voltage level going into Channel 5 can be read on a computer using a Modbus program like Modbus Poll.
+**Note:** (optional) Voltage level going into Channel 5 can be read on a computer using a Modbus program like Modbus Poll.
 The registers for it are 30040/30041 and should be set to **04 Read Input Registers**.
 The format for these registers should be **Float AB CD**

 Serial Base Setup
 ~~~~~~~~~~~~~~~~~